0n1shi/dolang/README.md

 # Dolang

+🚧 THIS PROJECT IS STILL EXPERIMENTAL AND UNDER DEVELOPMENT 🚧

 ## 🧭 Core Philosophy

 > “Learn how to think, not just how to write” — a functional language with simple and consistent syntax to support that goal.